 Latest news

-Here you will find regular updates and news from our ongoing work and relationships between you, the community, and cross sector services.
-So please continue to revisit this page.
+Here you will find regular updates and news from our ongoing work and relationships between you, the community, and cross-sector services.
+Please check back regularly for updates.

 Accommodation needs assessment

-During 2020, we spoke with our GRT communities and with service providers, to prepare a report to identify Gypsy and Traveller accommodation needs in Enfield.
+In 2020, we spoke with our GRT communities and service providers, to prepare a report to identify Gypsy and Traveller accommodation needs in Enfield.

-We now understand the needs for residential pitches and transit provision, and are looking at options for how to deliver them.
+We now understand the need for residential pitches and transit provision and are exploring delivery options.

 View the Gypsy and Traveller Accommodation Needs Assessment 2020 (PDF, 845.11 KB).